AKSW/limbo-project/draw/README.md

 ## Up to date source files
 This project was taken from the lod-cloud-draw project.
 In case you want to build this project from up to date sources, please go to https://github.com/lod-cloud/lod-cloud-draw.
 Build the project with

-'cargo build --release'
+`cargo build --release`

-Add the files <data.json>, <settings.json> and <output.svg> to target/release to run the script.
+Add your files <data.json>, <settings.json> and <output.svg> to the subfolder target/release to run the script.